SALC: Connect, Engage, Inspire

 Want to know how leading minds in the Humanities are learning from lockdown and the impact of COVID-19?
 Our Doing Things Differently series puts some of the unique challenges society has faced in 2020 on the table for debate.

-Dr Sheena Kalayil from the University Language Centre spoke at an event at the London School of Hygiene and Tropical Medicine in relation to their Decolonising Global Health series of conversations, ‘Don’t Call Me Bame.’
-Watch here.
+Dr Sheena Kalayil from the University Language Centre spoke at an event at the London School of Hygiene and Tropical Medicine in relation to their Decolonising Global Health series of conversations, ‘Don’t Call Me Bame', which is available to revisit.